tzebrowski/ObdMetrics/README.md

 ## About

 This is yet another java framework that is intended to simplify communication with OBD2 adapters like ELM327 clones.
-The goal of the implementation is to provide set of useful function that can be used in [Android OBD2 data logger](https://github.com/tzebrowski/AlfaDataLogger "AlfaDataLogger")
+The goal of the framework is to provide set of useful features that allows to collect and process vehicle metrics.
+Example usage can be found under: [Android OBD2 data logger](https://github.com/tzebrowski/AlfaDataLogger "AlfaDataLogger")

 ## What makes this framework unique ?